-- Use up to 50 100 ng complex genomic DNA or up to 108 copies plasmid DNA - Lising a too high amount of template DNA might reduce the maximum fluorescence signal by outcompeting the SYBR Green I dye. - If you are using a non-purified cDNA sample from reverse transcription, especially if it contains high background concentrations of RNA and oligonucleotides, you can improve your results by using 2 μl (or less) of that sample in the reaction.
+- Use up to 50 100 ng complex genomic DNA or up to 10 copies plasmid DNA for reaction volume of 20 μl.
+For larger volumes, the amount of template can be increased equivalently. - Using a too high amount of template DNA might reduce the maximum fluorescence signal by outcompeting the SYBR Green I dye. - If you are using a non-purified cDNA sample from reverse transcription, especially if it contains high background concentrations of RNA and oligonucleotides, you can improve your results by using a maximum of 2 μl of that sample and applying a 10 min pre-incubation at 95°C. This will result in lower crossing point (Cp) values with a decreased standard deviation.